writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 We're excited to work with the organizations in our community to build the best documentation event in {{ year }}.
 Created in 2013 in Portland, Oregon, WTD has hosted conferences around the world in Prague, Berlin, Sydney, London, and Melbourne.
 We’re excited to celebrate year 12 with your support!

-We expanded the offerings and introduced a lot of new things, but please let us know if there are other points of interaction with our community that would be valuable for you.

 Concept
 =======